 Be aware your tattoo may look irritated for a few days.
 It will flake, peel, and possibly scab.
 DO NOT PICK ANYTHING.
 This is completely normal during healing.
 Let flakes fall off naturally to avoid scarring or loss of color.

-Do NOT allow direct sunlight or a tanning bed for 1-2 weeks.
+Do NOT allow direct sunlight or use a tanning bed for at least 2 weeks.
 After your tattoo is healed, sun block will keep your tattoos bright.

-Do NOT, and we cannot stress this enough, pick or scratch at your tattoo.
+We cannot stress this enough, do NOT pick or scratch at your tattoo.
 Touch-ups are not free-of-charge when we can tell you haven’t cared for your tattoo properly.
 Trust us, we can tell.

-Feel free to call us with any questions regarding the healing of your new tattoo.
-The internet is full of cockamayme aftercare tips, and what works for your friends may not be what’s best for you, so best to come back to the source with any questions.
+Call, text, or email us with any questions regarding the healing of your new tattoo.
+The internet is full of bogus aftercare tips, and what works for your friends may not be what’s best for you.
+Follow these directions carefully and contact us if you have any questions or concerns.

-Please stop in 2-3 weeks after getting your tattoo so we can follow up and make sure you’ve healed properly.
-We also love to take healed photos for the portfolios if you’ll be so kind as to allow us.
+Feel free to stop in 2-3 weeks after getting your tattoo so we can follow up and make sure you’ve healed properly.
+One touch-up is free within a year of when the tattoo was completed.
+We also love to take healed photos for our portfolios if you’ll be so kind as to allow us. 😌